Contact Bruce

 lead was removed from petrol and our environment, crime

 levels dropped too.
-This phasing out of lead continues, which is
+This phasing out of lead continues, which

 still need to reduce lead smelting pollution, including India and